The Ultimate Guide to Event Planning for Nonprofits

 Our Top Ideas For Fun And Engaging Fundraising Events

-Be sure to get started out on the right foot with your fundraising event planning by carefully considering the type of event that you want to host.
+Be sure to get started on the right foot with your fundraising event planning by carefully considering the type of event that you want to host.
 You’ll want to consider many factors in choosing a nonprofit fundraising strategy that works for your organization and constituents.

 An unforgettable fundraiser will stay in the minds of your supporters long after the actual event has finished.
-Create a stand-out, engaging campaign that triggers emotion amongst your donors, research your target audience and their needs and you will have a profitable and memorable evening.
+Create a stand-out, engaging campaign that triggers emotion amongst your donors, research your target audience and their needs, and you will have a profitable and memorable evening.

 Here are some ideas for nonprofit event planning when your team has more time and resources:

 - Plan a charity auction with a fund-a-need campaign.
 These are fun, energetic events that can obtain high proceeds in little time.
 It’s a win-win!
-See our specialized auction timeline and planner.

 - Hosting a walk-a-thon fundraiser is a great way to get everyone out into the fresh air and create a sense of togetherness for a common cause.
 For those who can’t attend in person, consider making it a hybrid event to increase your outreach.